 Sixth Form Curriculum

 At present, we offer AS and A-levels in French, German and Spanish.
+We follow the AQA exam board.
 The course is for students who:

 - are interested in the life and issues faced by those living in other countries